finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: Use NJsonSchema

 ## Current Sprint
-- Fix: File Selection on Windows
+- Fix: File Selection on Windows and Mac
 - Fix: Allow space and dash in deck filename on Windows and Android
 - Tech: GitHub Actions CI/CD with Android, Windows, Web, and Linux
+- Create Sort Menu for the Deck Editor and Cards Explorer
+- Group cards in the Deck Editor with a number instead of stacking them
+- Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)
 - Play Mode Redesign
   - Fix: Server freezes when sharing deck
   - Fix: Card dissappears when connection to server is dropped